Documentation: Map of Science

 What are its sources?

-The Map of Science relies on ETO’s Merged Academic Corpus and Research Cluster Dataset.
+The Map of Science relies on CSET’s Merged Academic Corpus and Research Cluster Dataset.
 Read more >>

 Does it contain sensitive information, such as personally identifiable information?